-Landscaping is been frequently mistaken to be a process that involves installing adding highly prominent, hard features within your garden like patios & pathways.
-However, there are many natural landscaping solutions that enhance a garden’s natural beauty and glorious greenery in softer and subtler ways.
+Landscaping is frequently mistaken as a process that involves adding highly prominent, hard features within your garden like patios & pathways.
+However, there are so many ways that we can landscape your garden in a way that won’t interfere with the landscape beyond.

-Here at The Oxfordshire Gardener, we believe it’s incredibly important to preserve the sensation of natural beauty within every garden, whilst also creating a cultivated and visionary garden for you to enjoy.
+Here at The Oxfordshire Gardener, we believe it’s incredibly important to preserve the unique and natural beauty that is contained within every garden, whilst also creating a cultivated and visionary garden for you to enjoy.

 Let us give you a taste of just some of the fascinating hard and soft landscaping features and methods that we use to sculpt gardens into shape.